MatthewRDangle/formation/README.md

 <pre>
 <script src="[path to file]/formation.js"></script>
 </pre>

+## Documentation
+The only documentation available for formation is the inline comments served inside the javascript.
+Every line and function is well documented for crisp and clear instructions.
+If you need more assistance, the demo.html provides a better understanding of the use case for each function.

+At some point, this information will be available in the repository's wiki.
+Just not at this time.

+## Getting Help
+If you have any issue using formation, or would like to provide feedback, post an issue on github.

 ## Versioning
 Formation will be maintained under these versioning guidelines as much as possible.
 Releases will be numbered with the following format: